MasenKane/CSCI2461_Project3/README.md

 USE GWLC - IT IS MOST CURRENT AND HAS EVERYTHING INCLUDING THE REGISTERS
+(currentALU and newALU ironically are not current or new, I just don't know how to delete files off the git browser and I'm tired)

 CHECK OUT - CPUnotes.pdf for a finite state diagram, the GWLC ISA, and the beginnings of our ROM implemention